 Now my true character has been revealed.
 I’m not this wonderful even-keeled guy.
 My emotions do get the best of me.
 I’m not at peace with myself all of the time and sometimes do look outward for a resolution to this inner battle.
 Unfortunately, looking to others for security and stability, will leave us further hurt.
 They have their baggage too, they respond wrong, misunderstand, misrepresent, manipulate, lie and will otherwise disappoint.
 That’s why spiritual healing has to start with me—with getting my own conflicted heart right.

 Years ago, in the parking lot of the Mennonite church, one of the cool youth guys told one of the pretty teenage girls to do something.
-I’m not sure the exact lead-in, he probably suggested it was impossible to do, but he instructed her to simultaneously grab her ankles and spell the word run three times.
+I’m not sure of the exact lead-in, he probably suggested it was impossible to do, but he instructed her to simultaneously grab her ankles and spell the word run three times.

 To my horror, this young woman, my first real crush, in traditional Mennonite dress, voluntarily did exactly as he said.
 She bent over, and with her dainty ankles in hand, actually spelled out “R-U-N, R-U-N, R-U-N!”

 At the time I had regarded her as a completely innocent party and being exploited.
-It has to do with this notion, especially popular in patriarchal purity cultures, that men are more sexually interested and women simply wanting of emotional support.
+It has to do with this notion, especially popular in patriarchal purity cultures, that men are more sexually interested and women simply want emotional support.
 Therefore it was not possible that she would consent to this sort of activity knowing what his actual intention was, right?

 This heroic offense that, no doubt, my reserved conservative Mennonite male readers will likely take on her behalf is trust misplaced.